Project Management Knowledge Areas — All You Need to Know in 2023

 - Quality Management entails that the quality of the deliverables.
 It should be regularly checked and approved.

 - Quality Control means that the quality level meets the quality requirements.

 6. Project Resource Management

 Project Resource Management includes people, equipment, facilities, and others to ensure successful project fulfillment.
-However, equipment and budgeting play an essential role in the project performance.
-The project team is the key factor that often determines the time and money spent on a project and influences on the deliverable quality level.
+However, equipment and budgeting play an essential role in project performance.
+The project team is the key factor that often determines the time and money spent on a project and influences the deliverable quality level.
 That’s why it’s particularly important to focus on the team when planning your project resources.
 Project Resource Management includes:

 - Resource Management Planning involves a document that defines the resources for the project.
 Usually, this plan is devoted to human resource management.
 It determines the roles in a project team and role requirements, and how they’re applicable to the project.